wallermadev/Oystr/MISTAPI.md

 // 1. simply use it: web3 comes already defined
 web3

-// 2. optionally use web3 from Mist or load if outside of Mist if(typeof web3 === 'undefined')
+// 2. optionally use web3 from Oystr or load if outside of Oystr if(typeof web3 === 'undefined')
   web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8545"));

-// 3. always use web3 provided by the dapp ("Web3" won't be supplied by Mist), but the provider from Mist if(typeof web3 !== 'undefined') web3 = new Web3(web3.currentProvider);
+// 3. always use web3 provided by the dapp ("Web3" won't be supplied by Oystr), but the provider from Oystr if(typeof web3 !== 'undefined') web3 = new Web3(web3.currentProvider);
 else